 Our second Skoda on this list is the most practical family hatchback on sale, the Octavia.
 Its stretched Volkswagen Golf platform means it’s actually far more spacious than the VW, and the interior is rugged and built to last.
 It’s available with a range of frugal diesel and petrol engines that are all ULEZ compliant, yet it’s still quite fun to drive.

 Adding a splash of luxury to this list is the Mercedes A-Class, which features a stunningly opulent interior.
 You can choose two large screens to show all your driving and infotainment information, and the entire cabin feels as elegant as the more expensive C-Class.
 Add smart looks to the mix, and you’ll attract lots of attention in the London traffic.
-The A-Class’ diesel engine is also one of the only diesels clean enough to scrape under the 4% business tax surcharge.

 All hybrids and electric cars are looked upon kindly in London, and our favourite is the Hyundai Ioniq.
 Available as both a hybrid and a fully electric car, the Ioniq is a real alternative to the Toyota Prius, yet undercuts it in price.

 If you regularly drive in central London or other low emissions zones see our top 10 best congestion charge exempt cars.

 Skoda Kamiq facelift expected in 2023

 New Polestar 5 expected release date and specification